7chris71000/Rails-Template/README.md

 - Install and configure [rvm](https://rvm.io/) with your desired version of ruby.
 - Change terminal directory to the location you will be storing your application.
-- Create a gemset on your desired ruby version.
+- Create a gemset on your desired ruby version and set it as current.
 Spell it the same as you will be spelling the name of your rails application.
   - `$ rvm use <RUBY-VERSION>@<APPNAME> --create`
 - Install the rails gem.
 This is needed when you run `$ rails new ...`
   - `$ gem install rails`